lzag/setup-files/Readme.md

 ranger - file browsing
-tty-clock - clock in the command line cool-retro-term - retro terminal
+tty-clock - clock in the command line cool-retro-term - retro terminal neofetch - get system information (replaced by fastfetch in the newer versions)

 Dealing with multiple monitors and autorandr: